jokerwyt/Pintos/docs/p3a.md

+P will acquire Q's VM lock first and install an SPT pointer to Q's PTE.
+After that, A page fault may be triggered by any access to this page from Q, but it will block until it gains its VM lock, before which P will complete the eviction process and release Q's VM lock.

 >B7: Suppose a page fault in process P causes a page to be read from
 >the file system or swap.
 How do you ensure that a second process Q
 >cannot interfere by e.g. attempting to evict the frame while it is
 >still being read in?

+Adding the frame to the global active frame list enables it to be evicted.
+Doing this action after finishing loading the page prevents such data race.